 I had hoped to see some of the rare proboscis monkeys that are found only in Borneo during my visit and wasn’t disappointed.
 In fact, sighting them is easy close to the headquarters, without having to venture far.

 There was no information on the website, or given to us in the office when booking our accommodation, that indicated that any of the park was closed.
-So it's worth checking on forums, asking other travellers, or stopping off at the tourist office or park office in Kuching, before you go there, so as not to be disappointed.
+So do check forums, ask other travellers, or stopping off at the tourist office or park office in Kuching, for the latest info.
+Otherwise you may be disappointed.

 Telok Pandan Kecil trail

-This trail can be done in 1.5 hours, but it's worth allowing time to sit and enjoy the beach, and of course the return journey.
+This trail can be done in 1.5 hours.
+It’s worth allowing time to sit and enjoy the beach, and of course the return journey.

 It starts off overlapping the Lintang loop trail, around and up through intertwined tree roots, that are hard going on the legs.
 It then breaks out into a sandy trench that flattens out when you reach some purpose built board walks.